Derelict bungalow court behind chainlink fence

 The Conservancy has supported efforts to rehabilitate the Maycrest Bungalows since at least 2010.
 We believe the Bungalows demonstrate the role of historic preservation in repurposing existing community assets to create new spaces for connection.

 In 2007, the Eastside Café, an autonomous cultural space in El Sereno, saw the Bungalows’ potential to meet community needs.
 They founded the El Sereno Bungalows Collective and conducted widespread outreach to learn what residents envisioned.
 The response was overwhelming: residents wanted to preserve and rehabilitate the bungalows as a cultural center.
-However, conversations with Caltrans stalled and the Eastside Café was unable to purchase the property
+In 2012, we assisted the Eastside Cafe in applying for a grant from the National Trust for Historic Preservation to complete a feasibility study to rehabilitate the property.
+However, conversations with Caltrans stalled and the Eastside Café was unable to purchase the property.

 In 2022, the Eastside Café, now part of the El Sereno Community Land Trust (ESCLT), ESCLT released a proposal to transfer the Maycrest Bungalows and other Caltrans properties to community-ownership, sensitively add density, and ensure the properties would remain affordable in perpetuity.
 The same year, Councilmember Kevin De León released the Vision El Sereno plan where the Housing Authority of the City of Los Angeles (HACLA) would manage the properties and add new units all with 55-year affordability clauses.
+HACLA has proposed to demolish the Bungalows and replace them with new housing units.

 How You Can Help